leo01110111/Quadrupeds_Climbing/README.md

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
   I recommend using the conda installation as it simplifies calling Python scripts from the terminal.
-- NVIDIA GPU with CUDA support (tested with RTX 3000 series)
+- NVIDIA GPU with CUDA support
 - Python 3.10+

 ### Setup